phlpm/phlpm/README.md

 # Philadelphia Perl Mongers

-On the second Monday of every month, we meet and someone gives a presentation about technical issues about Perl, or the world surrounding Perl.
+Once a month, we meet and someone gives a presentation about technical issues about Perl, or the world surrounding Perl.
 Past talks include JSON, Perl 6, Perl in the real world, Regular Expressions, and more.
 Generally our speakers come from within phl.pm, but